jacopotdsc/Visual_Odometry/README.md

 ### 3. **Translation and Rotation Errors**

-For each estimated pose compared with ground truth:
+For each estimated pose compared with groundtruth:

 - **Translation Evaluation**: Cumulative translation error over all frames.
 - **Rotation Evaluation**: Cumulative rotation error over all frames.